Thrilled? You should, as there is a lot to explore.

 The building itself and its gardens are the absolute highlights here to visit!

 In total, this is a half-day trip and should take you around 4 hours in total.

-My best tip: Book your skip the line ticket before and get an audio guide!
+My best tip: At the very least, book your skip the line ticket before and get an audio guide!

 Personally, I am a big fan of exploring these types of huge areas at my own pace.